Training

 Acknowledging Keck Center Support

 Are you participating in a Keck Center training program?
-Don’t forget that Keck Center trainees are required to acknowledge their fellowship funding support on all publications, abstracts, and posters resulting from their fellowship project.
+Don’t forget that Keck Center trainees are required to acknowledge their fellowship funding support on all publications and abstracts resulting from their fellowship project – regardless of publication date – as well as posters during their appointment period.
 You will find the grant number of your program on your appointment letter as well as on the web page of your training program.

 Individual Development Plans (IDPs)